Agnostic Learning of Halfspaces with Gradient Descent via Soft Margins: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have showed a number of results related to the learning of halfspaces using convex surrogates for the zero-one loss.
-First, in the case of linearly separable datasets with large margin, we showed that the choice of the loss function can affect the sample complexity required to achieve a small zero-one loss: loss functions with exponential tails have the strongest guarantees, while losses with polynomial tails may, in general, have worse sample and runtime complexities, answering a recent question posed by~\citet{ji2020regularization}.
-Second, by utilizing the notion of a soft margin function, we showed that gradient descent on convex surrogates finds approximate minimizers for the zero-one loss for hard margin distributions and sub-exponential distributions satisfying a simple anti-concentration inequality that include log-concave isotropic distributions like the Gaussian.
-Our results match (up to logarithmic factors) lower bounds shown for agnostically learning hard margin distributions with convex surrogates for the zero-one loss.
+In this work we analyzed the problem of learning halfspaces in the presence of agnostic label noise.
+We showed that the simple approach of gradient descent on convex surrogates for the zero-one loss (such as the cross entropy or hinge losses) can yield approximate minimizers for the zero-one loss for both hard margin distributions and sub-exponential distributions satisfying an anti-concentration inequality enjoyed by log-concave isotropic distributions.
+Our results match (up to logarithmic factors) lower bounds shown for hard margin distributions.
+For future work, we are interested in exploring the utility of the soft margin for understanding other classification problems.

-For future work, we are interested in extending our analysis to more general distributions by analyzing the appropriate soft margin functions.
-We are also interested in seeing if one can show that gradient descent finds approximate minimizers for the zero-one loss in more complicated settings than the linear halfspace problem; we are particularly curious about whether or not such bounds are possible for neural networks.